mpro34/MagicMayhem/README.md

 https://trello.com/b/hYpKKJOR/magic-mayhem

 #### Gameplay [Work-In-Progress]
-- [ ] **Single-Player Game Mode**.
-Able to play the game single player by AI enemy "zombies" to kill.
+- [ ] **Zombies Game Mode**.
+Able to play the game single player or multiplayer by AI enemy "zombies" to kill.
 - [ ] **New mine launcher weapon**.
 Shoots mines a short distance.
 If an enemy gets close, it'll explode.
 - [ ] **Titan Game Mode**.
 A new coop game mode where all players must defend multiple panels.
 Titans are spawned and will attack the players.
 If attacked, they will attack you.
 - [ ] **Default sword mode**.
 If the player has no weapons/no ammo/no grenades.
 The player should play an animation to get a sword for use to attack.
 Or just make the sword another weapon that is the default weapon.